 How interactions are deliberately used "incorrectly" - an example

-I often book flights via a foreign service provider whose site is displayed neither in German nor in English by default.
-Using the mobile version, I suddenly couldn't find the language settings.
-However, I remembered that I had already accessed the website via the app, where everything was then displayed in English by default.
-Since then, I only access the mobile website via the "app" detour, because I can remember that and because I'd rather make two more clicks than click around in frustration on a mobile site .
+I often book flights via a foreign service provider whose siteis displayed neither in German nor in English by default.
+I suddenly couldn't find the language settings via the mobile version.
+However, I remembered that I had already accessed the website via the app once, where everything was then displayed in English by default.
+Since then, I only access the mobile website via the "app" diversions, because I can remember that and because I'd rather make two more clicks than click around in frustration on a mobile site.

 You should also be aware that you cannot "re-educate" your users.
 You can't stop them from doing things the wrong way, but you can plan for this behavior and make sure there are enough alternatives.